 PSA testing requires a discussion between patient and doctor

-Because of this, the decision about PSA screening will continue to be an individual choice for each man, that is best achieved with a discussion with your doctor.
+The decision about PSA screening will continue to be an individual choice for each man.
+This is best achieved with a discussion with your doctor.

-Until about 2008, many doctors and medical societies encouraged yearly screening for men aged 50 and older using the PSA test, which examines blood for a protein produced by cells of the prostate gland, according to the U.S. National Cancer Institute.
+Until about 2008 many doctors and medical societies encouraged yearly screening for men aged 50 and older using the PSA test.
+The test examines blood for a protein produced by cells of the prostate gland according to the U.S. National Cancer Institute.
 Elevated PSA levels often occur in men with prostate cancer.
-Also elevated PSA levels occur in men with enlarged prostate glands from benign causes and prostate infections.
+Also, elevated PSA levels occur in men with enlarged prostate glands from benign causes and prostate infections.